Henry Vane, 9th Baron Barnard: Marriage and children

 On 28 June 1881, he married Lady Catharine Sarah Cecil, daughter of the 3rd Marquess of Exeter, at St Thomas Marylebone, and had three living sons, one of them predeceasing him.
 He also served in the Northamptonshire Militia between 1876 and 1884.

-His heir apparent was his second son, Christopher Vane, 10th Baron Barnard MC who served in the Westmorland and Cumberland Yeomanry being wounded in action and decorated in World War I. Lord Barnard's first son, the Hon.
+His heir apparent was his second son, Christopher, who served in the Westmorland and Cumberland Yeomanry being wounded in action and decorated in World War I. Lord Barnard's first son, the Hon.
 Henry Cecil Vane, was badly wounded in France and subsequently died from his wounds.

-Civil Service career
+Civil service career

 Although the son of a minor member of the aristocracy, Lord Barnard did not expect to inherit Raby Castle as he was not directly in the line of succession.
 Therefore, he pursued a career in the civil service at the Charity Commission between 1881 and 1891.
 He was promoted to the Private Secretary to the Chief Commissioner in 1885 and served in that post until 1890.